 - Muscle injuries leading to muscle contractions

-- CNS-injuries with disturbances of consciousness.
+- CNS injuries with disturbances of consciousness

-In electrical burns aim for 100ml /hr of urine to flush the kidney.
-Alkalization of the urine by adding sodium bicarbonate to the IV fluid increases the solubility and clearance rate of myoglobin from muscle breakdown in the urine.
-This can be suggested by evidence of haemoglobinuria hence flush the kidney with increased fluids and mannitol.
+In electrical burns, 100 mL/hr of urine should be the target for flushing the kidney.
+Alkalization of the urine by adding sodium bicarbonate to the IV fluid increases the solubility and clearance rate of myoglobin (due to muscle breakdown) in the urine.
+Hemoglobinuria suggests the presence of myoglobin and indicates the need for increased fluids and mannitol.